 Allow the spices to cool down to room temperature and grind them to a powder.

-Store the chettinadu masala powder in a clean and dry air tight container, preferably glass container.
+Store this homemade curry powder in a clean and dry air tight container, preferably glass container.

 Poppy seeds contribute to the thickness of the sauce/gravy, you may skip it if it's not available or if you do not like them.